 A person with disabilities may request a RA in any format (verbally, in writing, or in person).
-The PHA will then provide a copy of the Request for Reasonable Accommodation form to the applicant/participant.
+They are not required to use a specific form in order to make such requests, however, the PHA has a standard Reasonable Accommodation Request form available in order to help expedite these requests.
 All requests for exceptions to the subsidy standards as a reasonable accommodation for a person with disabilities must be submitted to the PHA's Reasonable Accommodation Compliance Committee (RACC).
-The RACC will review the family's request and the information from a reliable, health care professional, such as a doctor, social worker, or caseworker and make a decision as to whether to grant or deny the reasonable accommodation request.
-If necessary, the RACC will also engage in the interactive process with the applicant or participant and his or her healthcare providers or other parties familiar with the individual's disability related needs (the PHA will obtain the individual's permission to do so if the individual has not already provided such permission).
+The RACC will review the family's request and the information from a doctor or other medical professional, a peer support group, a nonmedical service agency, or a reliable third party who is in a position to know about the individual's disability and make a decision as to whether to grant or deny the reasonable accommodation request.